dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 interact with the SNS after it has been successfully launched.
 In particular, if you [chose to integrate some of the SNS or NNS functionality in your dapp frontend](../integrate-sns/frontend-integration.md), you should test this user experience.
-You might also want to test what the interaction would look like on the NNS frontend dapp.
+As already suggested in some steps, you might also want to test what the interaction would look like on the NNS frontend dapp.